 What is cross-selling?
 Simply put it is your lowest costing, highest return marketing you can ever do.
-They have contacted you about insurance; now why not take three extra seconds to ask them about their other lines of business.
+They have contacted you about insurance; now why not take three extra seconds to ask them about their other lines of business?

-When someone calls my insurance agency to inquire about car dealer insurance, I always ask them afterwards if they live in the area and if we could take a look at their homeowner’s insurance policy as well.
+When someone calls my insurance agency to inquire about car dealer insurance, I always ask them afterward if they live in the area and if we could take a look at their homeowner’s insurance policy as well.
 It beats cold calling, it beats the expense and time of flyers and postcards.
 It is the easiest sale you can ever make.

 What is Cross-Selling?